Crisis Standards of Care

 Login to favorite or comment on the article

 The 11 suggestions highlighted in this article can help those involved in large-scale pandemics or disasters with multiple critically ill or injured patients (e.g., front-line clinicians and hospital administrators) make more informed decisions about critical care triage.
+Note some specific triage recommendations are dated but this is an excellent overview.

 Login to favorite or comment on the article